Injectable Antiretroviral Medication Proves to be Effective in Preventing HIV Infection in Women

 NIH Launches Trial of Monoclonal Antibody to Treat Asthma in Urban Youth

 The National Institutes of Health has launched a clinical trial testing whether a monoclonal antibody, dupilumab, can reduce asthma attacks and improve lung function and asthma symptoms in children with poorly controlled allergic asthma who live in low-income urban neighborhoods.
-The investigators also aim to define the activity levels of asthma-associated gene networks that correspond to specific health outcomes during antibody treatment in these children, most of whom are anticipated to be Black or Hispanic.

 Contact